birbaubin/distributed-link-prediction/README.md

  - the SVD of the adjacency matrix (for comparison with [3])

 Crypto'Graph has been implemented based two methods for the encryptions : exponentiations using GMP, and elliptic curve-based exponentiations.
-The solution from [2] has been reimplemented based on the paper presenting the used Private Set Intersection Cardinality (PSI-CA) method.
+The solution from [2] has been reimplemented based on the paper presenting the used Private Set Intersection Cardinality (PSI-CA) method [4].

 ## Requirements
 - GMP (for the GMP-variants of our protocol, and the protocol of [2]